msantos/alcove/README.md

         fork(2) : create a new process

+    getcpid(Drv, ForkChain, Child, Opt, Val) -> boolean()

+        Types   Opt = flowcontrol | signaloneof
+                      | pid
+                      | fdctl
+                      | stdin
+                      | stdout
+                      | stderr
+                Child = pid_t()
+                Val = uint32_t()

+        Retrieves attributes set by the alcove control process for a child process.

+            * flowcontrol: number of messages allowed from process

+                -1 : flowcontrol disabled
+                0 : stdout/stderr for process is not read
+                0+ : read this many messages from the process

+            * signaloneof: signal sent to child process on shutdown

     getcwd(Drv, ForkChain) -> {ok, binary()} | {error, posix()}

         getcwd(3) : return the current working directory